IJSComplexMatter/dtmm/doc/autoapi/dtmm/data/index.rst

    :type ne: float
    :param nhost: Host refracitve index (if mask is provided)
    :type nhost: float
+   :param scale_factor: The order parameter S obtained from the director length is scaled by this factor.
+                        Optical anisotropy is then epsa = S/scale_factor *(epse - epso).
+   :type scale_factor: float
    :param thickness: Thickness of layers (in pixels).
 If not provided, this defaults to ones.
    :type thickness: ndarray

+   :returns: **optical_data** -- A valid optical data tuple.
+   :rtype: tuple

+.. function:: Q2data(tensor, mask=None, no=1.5, ne=1.6, nhost=None, scale_factor=1.0, biaxial=False, thickness=None)

+   Builds optical data from Q tensor data.

+   :param tensor: Q tensor with elements Q[0,0], Q[1,1], Q[2,2], Q[0,1], Q[0,2], Q[1,2]
+   :type tensor: (...,6) or (...,3,3) array
+   :param mask: If provided, this mask must be a 3D bolean mask that define voxels where
+                nematic is present.
+This mask is used to define the nematic part of the sample.
+                Volume not defined by the mask is treated as a host material.
+If mask is not provided, all data points are treated as a director.
+   :type mask: ndarray, optional
+   :param no: Ordinary refractive index
+   :type no: float
+   :param ne: Extraordinary refractive index
+   :type ne: float
+   :param nhost: Host refracitve index (if mask is provided)
+   :type nhost: float
+   :param scale_factor: The order parameter S obtained from the Q tensor is scaled by this factor.
+                        Optical anisotropy is then epsa = S/scale_factor *(epse - epso).
+   :type scale_factor: float
+   :param biaxial: Describes whether data is treated as biaxial or converted to uniaxial (default).
+                   If biaxial, no**2 describes the mean value of (n1**2 and n2**2) epsilon eigenavalues and ne = n3.
+   :type biaxial: bool
+   :param thickness: Thickness of layers (in pixels).
+If not provided, this defaults to ones.
+   :type thickness: ndarray, optional

+   :returns: **optical_data** -- A valid optical data tuple.
+   :rtype: tuple

+.. function:: director2Q(director, order=1.0)

+   Computes Q tensor form the uniaxial director.

+   :param director: Director vector.
+The length of the vector is the square of the order
+                    parameter.
+   :type director: (...,3) array
+   :param order: In case director is normalized, this describes the order parameter.
+   :type order: float, optional

+   :returns: **Q** -- Q tensor with elements Q[0,0], Q[1,1], Q[2,2], Q[0,1], Q[0,2], Q[1,2]
+   :rtype: (...,6) array

+.. function:: Q2director(tensor, qlength=False)

+   Computes the director from tensor data

+   :param tensor: Tensor data.
+   :type tensor: (...,6) or (...,3,3) array

+   :returns: **Q** -- Q tensor with elements Q[0,0], Q[1,1], Q[2,2], Q[0,1], Q[0,2], Q[1,2]
+   :rtype: (...,6) array

+.. function:: Q2eps(tensor, no=1.5, ne=1.6, scale_factor=1.0, out=None)

+   Converts Q tensor to epsilon tensor

+   :param tensor: A 4D array describing the Q tensor.
+If provided as a matrix, rhe elemnents are
+                  Q[0,0], Q[1,1], Q[2,2], Q[0,1], Q[0,2], Q[1,2]
+   :type tensor: (...,6) or (...,3,3) ndarray
+   :param no: Ordinary refractive index
+   :type no: float
+   :param ne: Extraordinary refractive index
+   :type ne: float
+   :param scale_factor: The order parameter S obtained from the Q tensor is scaled by this factor.
+                        Optical anisotropy is then epsa = S/scale_factor *(epse - epso).
+   :type scale_factor: float
+   :param out: Output array
+   :type out: ndarray, optional

+   :returns: **eps** -- Calculated epsilon tensor.
+   :rtype: ndarray

+.. function:: eps2epsva(eps)

+   Computes epsilon eigenvalues (epsv) and rotation angles (epsa) from epsilon tensor of shape (...,6) or represented as a (...,3,3)

+   :param eps: Epsilon tensor.
+If provided as a (3,3) matrix, the elements are
+               eps[0,0], eps[1,1], eps[2,2], eps[0,1], eps[0,2], eps[1,2]
+   :type eps: (...,3,3) or (...,6) array

+   :returns: **epsv, epsa** -- Eigenvalues and Euler angles arrays.
+   :rtype: ndarray, ndarray

+.. function:: epsva2eps(epsv, epsa)

+   Computes epsilon from eigenvalues (epsv) and rotation angles (epsa)

+   :param epsv: Epsilon eigenvalues array.
+   :type epsv: (...,3) array
+   :param epsa: Euler angles array.
+   :type epsa: (...,3) array

+   :returns: **eps** --  Epsilon tensor arrays of shape (...,6).
+The elements are
+             eps[0,0], eps[1,1], eps[2,2], eps[0,1], eps[0,2], eps[1,2]
+   :rtype: ndarray

 .. function:: validate_optical_data(data, homogeneous=False)